 - 4It allows owners extra time to pay their league fees if they have a financial hardship.
 A few months is more than enough time to scrape-up a league fee.

 - 5The champion is awarded a larger pot at the expense of the procrastinators.

-You may be wondering how you handle the situation where a team does not pay his money by the time the playoffs start.
+You may be wondering how you handle the situation where a team does not pay his money by the time the fantasy playoffs start.
 In these extreme circumstances, the last option is to kick out the delinquent owner and abort the lost revenue.
 If the deadbeat owner cannot pay their league entry fee by season’s end it is probably wise to replace them anyway.